bettermarks/renovate-config/README.md

 which is related to the start and end of working days.
 Create the PR right away when checks done by renovate (like [`npm:unpublishSafe`](https://docs.renovatebot.com/presets-npm/#npmunpublishsafe)) pass and only up to six times per hour (every 10 min).
+Create up to 3 security updates in parallel during working hours.
 All major version bumps need to be triggered manually from the dependency dashboard.

 ```json